dmontanari/elinux_lcd/README.md

         $ cd elinux_lcd

-3 - Build and install the lib
+3 - Build the library (and install)

         $ make lib

         $ sudo make install_lib

 4 - Build the demo

+Edit the main.c file and change the I2C_ADDR macro, to match your device's address.
+Then build.

         $ make demo